C-Advait/pencil-project-2/README.md

 Model was trained using a GTX 1070ti for 3 epochs, resulting in an accuracy of 0.01.
 It was not trained for further iterations due to loss not decreasing significantly.
 A greater amount of data was not used due to time and memory limitations.

+## Hosting
+Hosting was done locally using Voila with IpyWidgets.
+Due to issues with git lfs and using standard apps such as MyBinder and Heroku, the public domain hosting was unfortunately unable to be completed.